 Coed Talylan is a 70 acre woodland on the western edge of the Brecon Beacons.
 Nestled below the iron age hill fort of Garn Goch in the foothills of the Black Mountain it offers a secluded and peaceful location for our course participants to learn and explore the potential of applying agroecology within a co-sufficient community settlement.

 Accommodation is available for camping around our guest lodge, an A-frame wooden cabin with kitchen and dining/living space.
 We have running filtered spring water throughout the site, compost toilets and wash facilities.

 Lunch will be provided on one day courses/events.
 Breakfast and evening meals are also provided for those staying for longer duration courses.
 Tea, coffee and refreshments will be available throughout.

 We are offering a 10% discount for those that use public transport to get to us.
 The rail service to Llangadog is part of the “Heart of Wales Line” an historic railway running from Shrewsbury to Swansea.
 If you choose to arrive by train or bus we offer a collection service from Llangadog or it’s a very pleasant 2 mile countryside walk.

 On a sliding scale according to income, fees are:

 We endeavour to make our courses and events affordable to all.
 Unfortunately, we do not receive any external funding and rely on large amounts of voluntary input.
 Concessions are available for pensioners, unemployed and full-time students

 Booking and Paying for your place

-To book a place on the course contact us by phone or e-mail and we’ll send you a booking form.
-Please note that we ask that you pay a 25% non refundable deposit to secure a place on the course.
+To book a place on the course contact us using the register for a course sidebar on this page and we’ll send you a booking form.
+Please note that we ask that you pay a 20% non refundable deposit to secure a place on the course.